josephoforkansi/datamart/office/reflection.md

 `TODO`

+## SOFTWARE ENGINEERING PROCESS

+### Describe the reasoning behind the `scrum` process.
+How can it be helpful when working in a team?

+`TODO`

+### Retrospective: describe improvements you would like to make during the next team-based project

+`TODO`

 ## ANALYSIS OF OPERATIONAL APPLICATION

 *Please answer all below questions pertaining to a higher-level analysis of the operations being briefed and their related ideas.*